Reverse Cap Rate Calculator Property Value

 Execute the Capitalization

 Divide the NOI by the Cap Rate.
-The resulting figure is the estimated market value.
-This gives you a baseline for negotiations, helping you identify whether a listing is overpriced or represents a significant 'value-add' opportunity.
+This is the reverse cap rate calculation.
+The resulting figure is the estimated market value, giving you a negotiation baseline for deciding whether a listing is overpriced or represents a significant value-add opportunity.

 Frequently Asked Questions